ryanmunger/simple-react-express-starter/README.md

-# Simple React Starter w/ Node
+# Simple React Starter w/ Express

 ## About
 A simple starting point for a React web app using Express as the server.
 Includes ES6 support through WebPack.